 4. Things to do in June: the Holland Festival

-Holland Festival is a international performing arts festival in The Netherlands.
+Holland Festival is an international performing arts festival in The Netherlands.
 The festival features a broad mix of theatre, opera, modern dance and musical performances.
-Established names as well as new talent take various stages in Amsterdam.
+Established names, as well as new talent, take various stages in Amsterdam.

-The result is very varied program.
-For example in Crash Park – la vie d’une île, the French director Philippe Quesne takes his audience along in an aeroplane and crashes it on a a seemingly idyllic island complete with palm trees and an unusual animal population.
-Quesne is known for his visual and slightly absurdistic performances in which he minutely studies humans and their peculiar behaviour.
+The result is a very varied program.
+For example in Crash Park – la vie d’une île, the French director Philippe Quesne takes his audience along in an airplane and crashes it on a seemingly idyllic island complete with palm trees and an unusual animal population.
+Quesne is known for his visual and slightly absurdist performances in which he minutely studies humans and their peculiar behavior.

 Holland Festival takes place from May 22 until 23 June 2019.